CS-LNU-Learning-Objects/web-application-architecture/continuous.md

 Today we see more project that are using a more iterative model since we realized that software ideas change during the process.
 We have also realized that integration should be done continuously.
 We must found eventual problem and bugs as soon as possible.
 As you understand is what the term Continuous Integration (CI) is all about.

 ## A Continuous Integration workflow

 The term came from the eXtreme Programming (XP) community [ref] and has been around for a while.
 A team with many programmers produce different chunk of code handling different features of the application.
 The applications main code should live in a shared repository where developers push or merge code several times a day.
 This will start a integration process where the code should validates against static analyzes (like code hinting) and run tests.
 That will catch some of the bugs and problem early in the process and force the developers to fix this before it grows to a bigger problem.

 CI does not only refers to integration of code.
 In the CI pipeline you should also build and test your code within the development environment.
 Imagine we have a team of a couple of developers writing code for a specific application.
 They all share the same main “master branch” where the application code for production should live.
 The may all produce their code commit and push directly to the master, build and test then code.
 I more common way may be that each developer work on a specific task, a feature, a fix and so on and have this work in a own branch.
 When the developer is confident about her/his code the branch is merge into the master branch which is the first step in the CI pipline.

 ### A CI pipeline
+When working in a CI inspired project you should set up a pipeline or workflow.
+Below is a suggestion taken from the book ["The devops 2.0 toolkit"](https://leanpub.com/the-devops-2-toolkit) by Viktor Farcic.
+[IMAGE herer]

-Pushing/merging
+1. Pushing/merging
+As said before the developers are working either in different branches and merge the commits together or all developers push their commits directly to the master to integrate the code.
+Remember this should be done several times a day to find problems as fast as possible.

-Static Analysis - hint
+2. Static Analysis
+This means checking code for syntax error, runs some code hinting to check that the code standard is meet (optional).
+This is of course something that the developer should check by her/himself but the CI pipeline should have some automated tool that guarantee that code not following the correct standard will end up in the shared repository.

 Pre-deployed tests
-Building and deploying to a test enviroment Post-deploy tests
+Building and deploying to a test environment Post-deploy tests

 ### Test, test, test